optframe/pyoptframe/docs/source/index.rst

 Welcome to OptFrame Python (or PyOptFrame) Documentation, please select the desired content section.

 .. hint::
-    This is OptFrame Python project, so for OptFrame C++ please see `OptFrame on GitHub <https://github.com/optframe/optframe>`_
+    This is OptFrame Python project, and will be soon migrated into official OptFrame C++.
+    Please see `OptFrame on GitHub <https://github.com/optframe/optframe>`_

 .. toctree::
    :maxdepth: 2